nycu-ucr/L25GC/README.md

 ## [Section 3] Core Network Operation
-Since the experiments we show in Section 3 will reuse a set of commands to turn on/off the L^2^5GC and the free5GC, in this section (Section 3), we list the steps about how to run/stop these two modules. <font color="red"> **Please go to Section 4 to start the experiment and come back to Section 3 when you need to run/stop L^2^5GC and free5GC.** </font>
+Since the experiments we show in Section 4 will reuse a set of commands to turn on/off the L^2^5GC and the free5GC, in this section, we list the steps to run/stop L^2^5GC and free5GC. <font color="red"> **Please go to Section 4 to start the experiment and return to Section 3 when you need to run/stop L^2^5GC and free5GC.** </font>
 ### <font color="blue">A. L^2^5GC (on Host 2)</font>
 #### (1) How to run
 1. **Bind NICs to DPDK-compatible driver**
-    <font color="ff0000">If you want to run L^2^5GC, make sure two NICs are bind to DPDK</font>
+    <font color="ff0000">If you want to run L^2^5GC, make sure two NICs are bound to DPDK.</font>

     ```shell
     # Target NICs should be deactivated